JamesMConroy/notes/notes.md

 #### -r, --rename
 Renames and/or moves a note.
 A second parameter is required to specify the new name.
 If file extension is specified in the new name, then it will use it.
-*rename* it can also change the section if separated by '/' before the name, e.g., `section3/new-name`.
+*rename* can also change the section if separated by '/' before the name, e.g., `section3/new-name`.

 #### --all